jcholder-thoughtworks/ray_tracer_challenge/JOURNAL.md

 That wasn't too bad after all!
 Comparing IDs directly in the test feels a bit like cheating but it avoided confusing variable type issues.

 Back from a coffee break and running into borrow complications with the `Aggregating intersections`.
 I want to think it's an unnecessary test since I already have `Vec` but it does raise important questions (even if I can't enumerate them explicitly, only as a gut feeling).
 Maybe I need to use `Rc` instead of `Box`.
 And success! `Rc` _was_ the answer!
 Feeling pretty smart for having figured that out on my own.
 My mastery of the Rust memory model grows.

+Torn about whether to implement `hit` as a standalone function or as a method on a type.
+The latter is my default but it's also a habit from OOP.
+The former _would_ break the pattern established by my API, though, so best to aim for consistency.

+Observation: We have too many explicit numerical types floating around.
+We could use more type aliases, e.g. `Time = f32`.
+I'm making better use of `Option`, too.

+Oops: I think I've used `Intersection` and `Intersections` when I mention to use `Interception` and `Interceptions`.
+Something to refactor quickly.